Guidelines

 Social Media Directory Guidelines

-The Princeton Social Media Team reserves the right to remove any accounts from the directory if they do not abide by these guidelines.
+The Princeton Social Media Team reserves the right to remove any accounts from the Directory if they do not abide by these guidelines.

 Community Management